MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-run-what-if-analysis.md

 - Run impact analysis of expiring versions older than specified days.
 - Run impact analysis of storing version within specified count limits.

+## Before you begin

-Before you begin, in the previous tutorial, you had generated a version storage usage report.
+In the previous tutorial, you had generated a version storage usage report.
 This tutorial assumes that the report generation job has successfully completed and the report is fully populated.<br>
 Start by downloading the report file to your local computer.
 Use the scripts provided below to apply the desired setting on the file.